Fifth and Sixth Grade Homeroom, Social Studies and Language Arts Teacher Odyssey Mindfulness and Wellness Coach

 As a professional musician and co-founder of Sangita Devi Kirtan, a kirtan group that meets weekly to share in devotional sacred music, Samata has a deep understanding of the power of heart-centered communication.
 She brings the magic of childhood alive, and is thrilled to have found resonance at Odyssey.

-Middle School Homeroom, Math & Language Arts Teacher
+Fifth and Sixth Grade Homeroom, Math & Language Arts Teacher

 Paul grew up in Atlanta and graduated from the Paideia School before attending Emory University, where he earned a B.A. in English Literature.
 As a private tutor in Atlanta, Miami, and Asheville, Paul has helped hundreds of students improve their grades, prepare for their SAT and ACT exams, and polish their college essays and applications.
 He has taught ESL classes to children and adults at the Sarapiqui Learning and Conservation Center in Costa Rica, and has worked with students ranging in age from kindergarten to high school at various after school programs and summer camps.
 While working as Odyssey’s College Readiness teacher, Paul was asked to step in as a Middle School homeroom teacher midway through the 2015-16 school year, and he hasn’t looked back.
 He enjoys working with middle school students and the energy and unique perspective they bring to the classroom.
 This year Paul is thrilled to be teaching Language Arts, in addition to Math classes in the Middle and High School.